APL Rule Book 2026 | Australian Powerlifting League

 Item 3.8 Belt

 • Competitors may wear a belt.
 It must be worn on the outside of the lifting suit.
+The materials and construction of the belt are to be as follows:

 • The main body shall be made of leather, vinyl or other similar non-stretch material in one or more laminations, which may be glued and/or stitched together.